jasmin-software/dotnet_a2a_workshop/3. A2A Agent Implementation/README.md

 dotnet add package Swashbuckle.AspNetCore --version 10.1.7
 ```

+# TODO:
-# TODO: Add the Tools folder and its content
+## Add instruction to add the Tools folder and its content
+# OR Suggestion:
-# Suggestion: Maybe people can just clone this project with the Tools folder completed and they can just focus on the content in Program.cs
+## Maybe people can just clone this project with the Tools folder completed and they can just focus on the content in Program.cs

 Set up chat client configuration
 ``` C#